How much does insurance go up after a ticket?

 Type of insurer – There are types of auto insurance companies out there that specialize in drivers with “activity.”
 They don’t get too stressed out about a ticket or an accident.

-On the flip side, there are some insurers who make it clear they aren’t interested in insuring a “risky” driver and will hike your rate significantly if you receive a ticket.
+On the flip side, there are some insurance providers that make it clear they aren’t interested in insuring a “risky” driver and will hike your rate significantly if you receive a ticket.

 That way they can get more money out of you over time and hold onto your policy if you have any “trouble.”
 It’s called “retention,” and it’s how insurance companies make money.